Skip to content

-When an agent calls an HTTP API and receives an error, it typically gets an HTML page designed for a browser.
-A Cloudflare 1015 rate-limit page is ~14,252 tokens as HTML.
-The agent must pattern-match through markup to extract the status, then guess at retry behaviour from heuristics.
+When an agent calls an HTTP API and hits an error, it usually gets back an HTML page built for a browser.
+A Cloudflare 1015 rate-limit page costs about 14,252 tokens as HTML.
+The agent has to pattern-match through markup to find the status, then guess at retry behavior from heuristics.
 At scale, this burns context budget and produces unreliable recovery logic.

 RFC 9457 defines application/problem+json — a standard structure for HTTP error details: